[HISTORY: Adopted by the Township Committee of the Township of Eagleswood 9-23-2019 by Ord. No. 2019-4. Amendments noted where applicable.]

-Nothing herein shall impair the right of any subscriber or the municipality to express any comment with respect to telephone accessibility to the Complaint Officer or impair the right of the Complaint Officer to take any action that is permitted under law.
+Nothing herein shall impair the right of any subscriber or the Township to express any comment with respect to telephone accessibility to the complaint officer, or impair the right of the complaint officer to take any action that is permitted under law.

-The Office of Cable Television is hereby designed as the Complaint Officer for the municipality pursuant to N.J.S.A.
-48:5A-26(b).
-All complaints shall be received and processed in accordance with N.J.A.C.
-14:17-6.5.
-The municipality shall have the right to request copies of records and reports pertaining to complaints by municipality customers from the OCTV.
+The Office of Cable Television is hereby designated as the complaint officer for the Township pursuant to N.J.S.A. § 48:5A-26(b).
+All complaints shall be received and processed in accordance with N.J.A.C. § 14:17-6.5.
+The Township shall have the right to request copies of records and reports pertaining to complaints by Township customers from the OCTV.

-During the term of this franchise, and any renewal thereof, the company shall maintain a business office or agent in accordance with N.J.A.C.
-14:18-5.1 for the purpose of receiving, investigating and resolving all complaints regarding the quality of service, equipment malfunctions, and similar matters.
-Such a business office shall have a publicly listed toll-free telephone number and be open during standard business hours, and in no event (excepting emergent circumstances) less than 9:00 a.m. to 5:00 p.m., Monday through Friday.
+During the term of this franchise, and any renewal thereof, the company shall maintain a business office or agent in accordance with N.J.A.C. § 14:18-5.1 for the purpose of receiving, investigating and resolving all local complaints regarding the quality of service, equipment malfunctions, and similar matters.
+Such a business office shall have a publicly listed toll-free telephone number and be open during standard business hours.

-During the life of the franchise, the company shall give to the municipality a bond in the amount of $25,000.
+During the life of the franchise the company shall give to the Township a bond in the amount of $25,000.
 Such bond shall be to insure the faithful performance of all undertakings of the company as represented in its application for municipal consent incorporated herein.

 The rates of the company shall be subject to regulation as permitted by federal and state law.

-The company shall provide total preferred cable television service on one outlet at no cost to each school in the municipality, public and private, elementary, intermediate and secondary, provided the school is within 200 feet of active cable distribution plant.
-Each additional outlet installed, if any, shall be paid for on a materials-plus-labor basis by the school requesting service.
-Monthly service charges shall be waived on all additional outlets.
+The company shall provide expanded basic or a similar tier of cable television service to one outlet at no cost to each qualified existing and future school in the Township, public and private, elementary, intermediate and secondary, provided the school building is within 200 feet of active cable distribution plant or through customer-owned conduit.
+Each additional outlet installed, if any, shall be paid for on a materials plus labor basis by the school requesting service.

-The company shall provide total preferred cable television service at no cost on one outlet to each police, fire, emergency management facility and public library in the municipality, provided the facility is located within 200 feet of active cable distribution plant.
-Each additional outlet installed, if any, shall be paid for on a materials-plus-labor basis by the municipality.
-Monthly service charges shall be waived on all additional outlets.
+The company shall provide expanded basic or a similar tier of cable television service at no cost to one outlet to each qualified existing and future municipal building, police, fire, emergency management facility and public library in the Township, provided the facility is located within 200 feet of active cable distribution plant or through customer-owned conduit.
+Each additional outlet installed, if any, shall be paid for on a materials plus labor basis by the Township.

-The company shall in no way be held liable for any injury suffered by the municipality or any other person during an emergency if for any reason the municipality is unable to make full use of the cable television system as contemplated herein.
+The company shall in no way be held liable for any injury suffered by the Township or any other person, during an emergency, if for any reason the Township is unable to make full use of the cable television system as contemplated herein.

 The company shall at all times maintain a comprehensive general liability insurance policy with a single limit amount of $1,000,000 covering liability for any death, personal injury, property damages or other liability arising out of its construction and operation of the cable television system, and an excess liability (or "umbrella") policy in the amount of $5,000,000.

-All of the statements and commitments contained in the application or annexed thereto and incorporated therein, and any amendment thereto except as modified herein, are binding upon the company as terms and conditions of this consent.
-The application and other relevant writings submitted by the company shall be annexed hereto and made a part hereof by reference provided same do not conflict with applicable state or federal law.
+All of the statements and commitments contained in the application or annexed thereto and incorporated therein, and any amendment thereto, except as modified herein, are binding upon the company as terms and conditions of this consent.
+The application and other relevant writings submitted by the company shall be annexed hereto and made a part hereof by reference provided same do not conflict with application of state or federal law.

-Should the municipality grant a franchise to construct, operate and maintain a cable television system to any other person, corporation or entity on terms materially less burdensome or more favorable than the terms contained herein, the company may substitute such language that is more favorable or less burdensome for the comparable provision of this ordinance, subject to the provisions of N.J.A.C.
-14:17-6.7.
+Should the Township grant municipal consent for a franchise to construct, operate and maintain a cable television system to any other person, corporation or entity on terms materially less burdensome or more favorable than the terms contained herein, the company may substitute such language that is more favorable or less burdensome for the comparable provision of this chapter subject to the provisions of N.J.A.C. § 14:17-6.7.

 Nothing in this franchise or in any prior agreement is or was intended to confer third-party beneficiary status on any member of the public to enforce the terms of such agreements or franchise.